lightningtgc/es6-coding-style/es6-coding-style-en.md

 - 6.4 Use class statement，deprecating `prototype` extension

-> Class is both simpler and more readable than prototype.
+> Class is more simpler and more readable than prototype.

 ```js
 // Bad